projectacrn/acrn-hypervisor/doc/getting-started/building-from-source.rst

    # Modify the configurations per your needs
    $ cd ../         # Enter top-level folder of acrn-hypervisor source
-   $ make menuconfig -C hypervisor BOARD=kbl-nuc-i7   <select industry scenario>
+   $ make menuconfig -C hypervisor BOARD=kbl-nuc-i7   <input scenario name>

 Note that ``menuconfig`` is python3 only.